christophberger/mantil-template-form-to-dynamodb/README.md

 mantil aws uninstall
 ```

+(Remember to pass the credentials and the region to this command, as you did with the `install` command - either through flags or env variables, or from the AWS config.)

 ## Final thoughts

 With this template you learned how to use Mantil to create a simple AWS Lambda application that saves a Google form to a DynamoDB table.
 Check out our [documentation](https://github.com/mantil-io/mantil#documentation) to find more interesting templates.

 If you have any questions or comments on this concrete template or would just like to share your view on Mantil contact us at [support@mantil.com](mailto:support@mantil.com) or create an issue.

+___

+*The Google Forms script was taken over from [Sending a Webhook for each Google Forms Submission | by Eyal Gershon | Medium](https://medium.com/@eyalgershon/sending-a-webhook-for-each-google-forms-submission-a0e73f72b397), with thanks to the author.*